Rapidfe/Particle-Tracking/README.md

 ### Subject

-Develop an algorithm for measuring momentum of particles from video.
+Develop an algorithm for measuring particles' momentum from video.

 ### Objective